 - Setting a framework for the pay and conditions of service of all other staff

-- Ensuring the effectiveness of performance management systems, particularly those systems focused on improving learning, teaching and assessment
+- Ensuring the effectiveness of performance management systems, particularly those systems focused on improving learning, teaching, and assessment

-- Actively promoting equality and diversity
+- Actively promoting equality, diversity and inclusion

 - Ensuring the solvency of the College and the safeguarding and development of its assets